ariel-os/ariel-os/book/src/tooling/coap.md

 In particular, two CoAP devices can run EDHOC over CoAP to obtain key material for OSCORE, which can then be used for fast communication.

-Unless ACE or certificate chains are used, the main use of EDHOC in Ariel OS is with raw public keys:
+Unless ACE (or, later, certificate chains) are used, the main use of EDHOC in Ariel OS is with raw public keys:
 Devices (including the host machine) generate a private key, make the corresponding public key known,